 - Marketing is also hard.
 I only do enough of this to not be lazy, but this also takes time and effort and if I’m marketing like I could, I’m not reading.
 See #1.

 - Blogging is a hobby.
 Like other hobbies, blogging costs money.
 At various times, I’ve tried to get my blog to at least pay for itself.
 That hasn’t worked, so here I am.
-To be fair, I’ve also been averse to having ads on my blog that may be annoying.
+To be fair, I’m also averse to having ads on my blog that may be annoying.
 See #7.

 - Protecting my blog identity.
 I’ve chosen to be very selective about hosting third-party content on my blog.
 I’ve had a couple of guest posts by people I know.
-But I feel strongly about the blog authenticity, so I’ve chosen to not accept many offers to promote certain products, sites or (in some cases) books that I can’t vouch for.
+But I feel strongly about the blog’s authenticity, so I’ve chosen to not accept many offers to promote certain products, sites or (in some cases) books that I can’t vouch for.

 - Tracking books on my blog is cool and useful.
-I recently read another’s post lamenting the fact that she’s doesn’t (and hasn’t) tracked the books she’s read.
+I recently read another’s post lamenting the fact that she doesn’t (and hasn’t) tracked the books she’s read.
 This is one thing I’ve done religiously, and I’m so glad.
-Even though I also use goodreads, I think it is super cool that I have lists of the books I’ve read or listened to for the last ten years.
+Even though I also use Goodreads, I think it is super cool that I have lists of the books I’ve read or listened to for the last ten years.
 Not many people can say that.

 - Photo content is also hard.
 Being married to a photographer, I’m sensitive to photo copyright infringement, and with photos being such an important part of blog posts, photos provide another challenge.
 I feel good about where I am now, but it took nine years.